 j.
 Whether the software includes any embedded computer databases.

-1.8.2 Before the release of any software, the Office or Project that has responsibility for the software, with the assistance of the SRA, shall coordinate with the NASA Center 508 Coordinator, as defined in A.1.10, for the purposes of obtaining a decision from the Coordinator regarding the software’s Section 508 compliance, including any appropriate exceptions in accordance with NASA policy and implementation of Section 508 compliance.
+1.9.2 Before the release of any software, the Office or Project that has responsibility for the software, with the assistance of the SRA, shall coordinate with the NASA Center 508 Coordinator, for the purposes of obtaining a decision from the Coordinator regarding the software's Section 508 compliance, including any appropriate exceptions in accordance with NPR 2800.2, Policy on Electronic Informtion Technology Accessibility.

 a.
 Determine the ramifications of incorporating such external Open Source Software during the acquisition planning process specified in NASA FAR Supplement Subpart 1807.1, Acquisition Plans; and